Ndemco/pastthehappypath/_posts/2026-04-01-test-the-contract.md

     assertThat(result).contains(expected);
 }
 ```
-This test is essentially asserting: "given that the database returns a user, does my method return that user?" — which is a tautology.
+This test is essentially asserting: "given that the database returns a user, does my method return that user?", which is a tautology.
 You mocked the only interesting thing that could happen, then verified that your code returned the mock.
 Congratualations.
 You have green lines, and you have learned nothing.